Some posts contain compensated links. Please read this disclaimer for more info.

 Mountains cover almost 80% of Macedonia’s territory.
 In only 25,000 square kilometers, you’ll find 50 lakes and 34 mountains higher than 2,000 meters.
 This makes Macedonia the fourth country in Europe with the highest average elevation (741 meters), only falling behind Andorra, Switzerland, and Austria.

 Despite being such a small country, Macedonia has three breathtaking national parks in Mavrovo, Pelister, and Galicica.
 These are some of the last places on Earth where you can spot a very rare species: the Balkan Lynx.

 If you like mountains and hiking, you will find plenty of entirely unfrequented trails in all parts of the country.
 And since I mentioned nature, I should also tell you that while you are visiting Macedonia, you must visit…

 The Lake in Ohrid is a UNESCO heritage site that is more than 4 million years old.
 It’s also one of the deepest lakes in Europe, with a maximum depth of almost 300 meters.
 More than 300 endemic species call the Ohrid Lake a home, which is the main reason why the lake has been on UNESCO’s list since 1979.

 The Ohrid lake is also a great summer destination hosting some of the most beautiful beaches in Macedonia.
 No wonder a lot of international tourists choose it as their summer holiday destination every year.

 Ohrid is also nicknamed the Jerusalem of the Balkans.
-In the past, the city used to have 365 churches: one for every day of the year.
+The city used to have 365 churches in the past: one for every day of the year.
 But unfortunately, after the Ottoman invasion, many of them were destroyed.
 Talking about churches and monasteries, in the western part of the country, you can find…

 Monasteries That Have Pieces Of The Cross At Which Jesus Was Crucified In Their Foundation